 Accidents outside the home

-- Accidents due to defective equipment
+- Accidents due to defective equipment or premises

 Carbon monoxide exposure

 Exposure to carbon monoxide fumes can cause brain injury.
 If you suspect your child has suffered a brain injury due to exposure to carbon monoxide fumes from faulty gas appliances, speak to one of our child brain injury solicitors today to see whether your child is entitled to claim compensation.